 At least ninety (90) days before the general election, each county political party committee must submit to the county clerk, and the county board of election commissioners, the certified list of its candidates who were nominated at the primary election, for county, township, and municipal offices.
-[A.C.A. § 7-7-203(h)(2)(B)(i) as amended by Act 649 of 2019]
+[A.C.A. § 7-7-203(h)(2)(B)(i)]